Grading Practices 2020-21

 A team of educators was formed to determine 2020-21 grading policies and with the guidance provided by the Washington State Office of Superintendent of Public Instruction, the district’s Equity and Accountability Policy (PDF) and with State Superintendent Reykdal’s challenge in mind, this team developed a comprehensive proposal based on evidence based- practices and prior district guidance (PDF) on assessment of student learning and grading.

-During the 2020-21 school year, the Bellevue School District is implementing four new grading practices for students.
+During the 2020-21 school year, the Bellevue School District implemented four evidence-based best grading practices.
 The following are designed to result in grades that are more equitable and reflective of student learning:

 - Classroom assessment is aligned to standards